Buying the fastest growing indoor plants means you don’t have to wait years for your house plants to grow.

 Think about how much light you get in your home.
 You’ll want to pick plants that will be happy with your home’s light levels.
 Makes sense right?
 But too often we get excited and buy plants that need more light than our rooms provide.

 Pay attention to the label that comes with the plant.
 I recently bought a small Ficus Lyrata thinking I got a great deal.
 When I got home and read the label I realized I’d bought a “Bambino” dwarf variety.
 This baby will never get to the big size I was hoping for. 🙁

-If you take good care of these quick growing houseplants, before you know it you’ll have a green family to be proud of!
+If you take good care of these fast growing houseplants, before you know it you’ll have a green family to be proud of!

 Fastest Growing House Plants for LOW LIGHT levels

-Height: Grows from 2-3 ft. but can grow up to 5 ft tall.
+Height: The Peace Lily grows to 1 ft. but can grow up to 4 ft tall in ideal conditions.

 Devils Ivy (Pothos)

 The Pothos or Devils Ivy is a very easy care trailing plant that grows fast.
 In fact you may want to cut back the trails to keep your plant bushy and full.